winjs-dev/winjs-docs/src/cli/commands.md

     v         show win version
     plugin    inspect win plugins
-    verify-commit verify the commit message, which is usually used with husky. verify-commit-hs verify the commit message with the hs specification, which is usually used with husky. preview   locally preview production build
+    verify-commit verify the commit message, which is usually used with husky. preview   locally preview production build
     zip       compress the package to zip package run       run the script commands, support for ts and zx